-Amtrak's Detroit-Chicago trip to get faster, plusher with upgrades
+Amtrak's Detroit-Chicago trip to get faster

 Lansing — The tracks have been cleared for the state to develop faster, cushier Amtrak service between Detroit and Chicago now that the Michigan Senate has ended its probe of a state passenger rail car purchase.